slatedocs/slate/source/index.html.md

 ## Rate limiting

-In order to guarantee a fair usage of the platform by all users, we set a maximum of 200 requests every 15 minutes, for a specific pair of credentials.
+In order to guarantee a fair usage of the platform by all users, we set a maximum of 5 requests every 5 seconds (effectively 900 requests every 15 minutes), for a specific pair of credentials.

-We implement the standard `RateLimit` headers defined in section 3 of [this document](https://tools.ietf.org/id/draft-polli-ratelimit-headers-00.html) so the API user can know the limit, how much usage there is left, and when will this usage be reset.
+We implement the standard `RateLimit` headers defined in section 3 of [this document](https://www.ietf.org/archive/id/draft-polli-ratelimit-headers-02.html) so the API user can know the limit, how much usage there is left, and when will this usage be reset.

 In the event that a request surpasses the allocated limit for that account, a 429 status code will be returned.